percona/pmm/docs/how-to/share-dashboard.md

 When you need to share a dashboard with your team members, you can either send them a direct link to the dashboard, or render and send the dashboard as a .PNG image.

 ## Share as direct link

+To share the dashboard as a direct link:
+{.power-number}

 1. Go to the dashboard that you want to share.
 2. Click at the top of the dashboard to display the panel menu.
 3. Select **Share** to reveal the **Share Panel** and either: